stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 # Mwp Survey Planner

 {{ mwp}} survey / area planner is a tool to plan "survey" or "search" missions.
 It generates MWXML mission files compatible with mwp and the INAV Configurator.
-A simple "parallel lines across a polygon" survey pattern is supported, as well as a "creeping square" pattern.
+A simple "parallel lines across a polygon" survey pattern is supported, as well as a "creeping square" pattern and a spiral pattern.

 ## Usage